-Successful internships benefit both students and the companies that sponsor them!
-Our program provides the preparation, connections and structure needed to make internships work as they should.
+Successful internships benefit both students and the organizations that sponsor them.
+Our program provides the preparation, connections, and structure needed to make internships work as they should.

 Enrollment in internship course:

 - ENG 402, 540, 545 and an additional two electives in the Professional Writing & Rhetoric concentration.

 - Pre-placement review of resume and portfolio

 - Minimum of 120 hours of internship work over a minimum of six weeks